-\$HADOOP_NODE_INFA_HOME gets set to the YARN distributed cache.
-If you create a directory, you must update the value of the custom property in the Hadoop connection.
+\$HADOOP\NODE\INFA\HOME gets set to the YARN distributed cache.
+If you create a directory, you must update the value of the advanced property in the Hadoop connection.

 Create an aggregated HDFS log directory.

 Create a log directory on HDFS to contain aggregated logs for local services.
 For example: